stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/application-onboarding.md

 Simply setting the webhook_url is sufficient to have Tekton build the application.

 To deploy, you'll need to add following files to the gitops repository.

-Replace the angle brackets and their content with your team,environment and project specific names.

 Templates for the files:
 - \<env>\/apps/\<team>/dev/helm-values/\<application>.yaml: